 My research primarily concerns the religious, cultural and material history of the long twelfth century.
 It is inherently interdisciplinary, drawing on my own background in theology, medieval history, and art history.
 My work is currently focused in three main areas: (i) medieval accounts of visions, especially in Northern Europe, and their relations to art, material culture and wider devotional practice; (ii) aspects of cultural exchange between the British Isles, the Mediterranean and the Holy Land; and (iii) episcopal patronage in twelfth-century England.
 I also have a secondary interest in eighteenth-century antiquarianism, especially as it relates to the study of the High Middle Ages.

 I published Cross and Culture in Anglo-Norman England in 2016 and Decorated Revisited, an edited collection on the English Gothic architecture of the thirteenth and fourteenth centuries, in 2017.
 I was Principal Investigator on a recent BA/Leverhulme-funded project on the Anglo-Norman bishop and patron, Henry of Blois (d.
 1171).
-Henry of Blois: New Interpretations, a collection of essays co-edited with William Kynan-Wilson, will be published by Boydell & Brewer in early 2021.
+Henry of Blois: New Interpretations, a collection of essays co-edited with William Kynan-Wilson, was published by Boydell & Brewer in early 2021.

 My current book-length projects include a monograph provisionally entitled Cultivating Visions: Art, Imagination, and Agency in the Long Twelfth Century, and a survey volume under the working title The Art of Norman England.